dzbeebo/clipcommerce/docs/PRD.md

 -   **Stripe Connect:** Stripe's product for marketplace/platform payments
 -   **Connected Account:** A Stripe account linked to the platform for payouts or receiving funds
 -   **Express Account:** Stripe account type with simplified onboarding (used for clippers and creators)
--   **Platform Fee/Commission:** The percentage taken by ClipCommerce on each transaction
+-   **Platform Fee/Commission:** The percentage taken by ClippingMarket on each transaction
 -   **Auto-Approval:** Feature allowing creators to automatically approve clips from trusted clippers
 -   **Onboarding:** The multi-step process new users complete after signup to activate their account
 -   **Role-Based Access Control (RBAC):** System that restricts dashboard access based on user role